tink-ab/tink-link-ios/README.md

 2. Run `carthage update` in your project directory.
 3. If you're building for iOS, in your copy frameworks run script, add `$(SRCROOT)/Carthage/Build/iOS/TinkLink.framework` and `$(BUILT_PRODUCTS_DIR)/$(FRAMEWORKS_FOLDER_PATH)/TinkLink.framework` paths to your input and output file lists respectivly.

-When finished, you should be able to `import TinkLink` within your project.
+When finished, you should be able to `import TinkLink` and `import TinkLinkUI` within your project.

 ### Integrate TinkLinkUI into your project using CocoaPods.
 #### Using CocoaPods